Introduction

 The amount of data you need really depends on how you plan on using your phone.
 If you’re just occasionally checking the internet and browsing social media, you should be able to get by with 4GB of data.
 However, if you’re going to be streaming a lot of high-quality music and videos regularly, or making video calls, you may need more data.

-It’s worth searching for a deal with your phone provider which allows you to adjust your contract according to your data usage each month.
+If you’re still unsure, then it’s worth searching for a deal with your that allows you to adjust your contract according to your data usage each month – 30-day rolling plans come with this flexibility, as do some others.
 Alternatively, you can measure your data for a while and get to know your consumption average before you find a contract.